Priya112030/M3/README.md

 Thus the program to count total number of positive elements in an array has been executed successfully.

-# EX -15 - Replace All Even Elements With '1' In One Dimensional Array
+# EX -15 - Replace All Even Elements With 'E' In One Dimensional Array
 ## Aim:
-To write a C program to replace all odd elements with '1' in one dimensional array
+To write a C program to replace all odd elements with 'E' in one dimensional array

 ## Algorithm:
 1. Input the array:
   Read the size of the array.
   Input the elements of the array.
 2. Iterate through the array:
- 	For each element of the array, check if the element is odd (i.e., if the element modulo 2 equals 1).
+ 	For each element of the array, check if the element is even (i.e., if the element modulo 2 equals 0).
-3. Replace even elements with '1':
+3. Replace even elements with 'E':
-     If an element is odd, replace that element with the character '1'.
+     If an element is even, replace that element with the character 'E'.
 4. Output the updated array:
  Print the updated array after replacements.